nick-martins/nickmar-netlify-website/projects/creating-my-own-search-engine-goodbye-google.md

   - aws
   - server
 ---

-I﻿n this project I created a search engine on an AWS Linux server by cloning the SearXNG github, and running it through docker to allow users to search privately through 70 different search engines!
+I﻿n this project I created a search engine on an AWS Linux server by cloning the SearXNG github repo, and running it through docker to allow users to search privately through 70 different search engines!
 Firstly, I needed to get a AWS virtual machine to act as my web server.

 ![VM Instance](/static/img/virtual-machine-.png "AWS Virtual Machine Instance")